Paraphraser/PiBuilder/README.md

 	$ git clone https://github.com/Paraphraser/PiBuilder.git ~/PiBuilder
 	```

 	You don't have to keep the PiBuilder folder in your home directory.
 It can be anywhere.
-Just remember the [definition](#tildePiBuilder) that `~/PiBuilder` always means "the path to the PiBuilder folder on your support host".
+Just remember the [definition](#tildePiBuilder) that `~/PiBuilder` always means "the path to the PiBuilder folder on your support host (Mac/PC)".

 2. Create a branch to keep track of your changes: